Tokenism or table stakes?

 Discussion of prejudice and its relation to language which is empirically infuriating for everyone; stuff that I would prefer to have no opinion upon if that were an option.

-This is not an analysis of everything going wrong with the politics of workplace fairness; see various notable articles thinkpieces and rants for some of that (one to start with: Dobbin and Kalev (2021)).
-This is about rhetoric, how arguments work and particular way they fail.
+This is not an analysis of everything going wrong with the politics of workplace fairness; see various notable articles, thinkpieces, and rants for some of that (one to start with: Dobbin and Kalev (2021)).
+This is about rhetoric, how arguments work and the particular way they fail.
 This is one candidate piece of the puzzle explaining why even well-disposed alliances can fail to be better at change.
-There are some case studies about particular example of workplace fairness, which is where this dispute most often arises.
+There are some case studies about particular examples of workplace fairness, which is where this dispute most often arises.

 UPDATE: Now that I have written this out, I’ve iterated through them a little further.
 I think I will revisit this whole thing in a sequel, about clashing metis and mental models of institutions, something like that.